ClaireDons/ClaireDons.github.io/bisicles.md

 ### 1. Debian/Ubuntu

-This is probably the easiest system to compile BISICLES on, if you don't have Ubuntu you can use a virtual machine or the Windows Subsystem for Linux.
+This is probably the easiest system to compile BISICLES on, if you don't have Ubuntu you can use a [virtual machine (VM)](https://www.virtualbox.org/) or the [Windows Subsystem for Linux (WSL)](https://ubuntu.com/wsl).
 If you have a verion of Ubuntu that is older than 2016 you may need to follow the generic build instructions.

 #### Installing prerequisites and packages
 If it isn't already on your machine: